-NSAIDs reduce the pain and ease the inflammations.
+NSAIDs reduce pain and ease inflammation.
 Naproxen and ibuprofen are given to relieve the pain caused.
-However, they are used in combinations with other drugs to ease the pain.
+However, they are used in combination with other drugs to ease the pain.
 They mainly function to inhibit prostaglandins that cause heavy bleeding.

 Oral contraceptive medications are prescribed for immediate pain ease.
 The progesterone stimulates the removal of endometrial layers and starts the bleeding.
 Hence progestins and progesterone are provided to evade endometriosis.

-Speaking of the surgical option in the treatment, myometrium and adenomyoma resection is done to remove the adenomyoma through laparoscopy or hysteroscopy.
+Speaking of the surgical option in the treatment, myometrium, and adenomyoma resection are done to remove the adenomyoma through laparoscopy or hysteroscopy.
 A 50 percent success rate is seen in this case.
 But performing surgery can tear up the myometrium even more.

-Myometrial reduction, MRI guided focused ultrasound surgeries and uterine artery embolization comes under the undermine sparing procedures.
+Myometrial reduction, MRI-guided focused ultrasound surgeries, and uterine artery embolization come under the undermining sparing procedures.

-For women after cessation of conceiving an endometrial ablation and resection surgeries can be done.
+For women after cessation of conceiving endometrial ablation and resection surgeries can be done.